toadslop/ps-data/README.md

 Learn how to install Cargo Make [here](https://github.com/sagiegurari/cargo-make#installation).

 ### Database Setup
+For docker to initialize the database for this project, it will need some metadata.
+We will provide this through a file called `.env`.
-To initialize the database for this project, first provide a filed called `.env` in the root of this project.
+Create this file in the root of the project.
 Within the file, add the following key-value pairs:

 ```